Inviting friends over for a cookout? There is nothing is more impressive than a smoked brisket.

 The average brisket weighs around 10 to 16 pounds But raw briskets vary in size.

-.Of course, it’s also important to note that these cuts of meat are made out of two parts — the brisket point and brisket flat.
+Each cow has two briskets.
+Then each brisket has two parts — the brisket point and brisket flat.
 Both of these cuts of beef are pectoral muscles that make up the whole brisket.

 What differentiates the flat from the point is that the flat is rectangular.